madanyc/workfront-learn.en/help/fusion/4-iteration-and-aggregation/advanced-aggregation-walkthrough.md

 ---
 title: Advanced Aggregation Walkthrough
 description: Learn how to call a web service to return details about multiple countries and identify population, grouped by sub-region, all in [!DNL Adobe Workfront Fusion].
-topic:
+topic: null
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: Jira ticket
+exl-id: c79250d0-7341-4a25-83dc-de99ce5c6dc4
 ---
 # Advanced aggregation walkthrough